Hotel Metro: Downtown Milwaukee, Wisconsin

 Bathroom

-The bathroom is real pretty but kept the door shut all the time because I believe that the windows in the bathroom are single pane so during the winter the cold air was getting in.
+The bathroom is really pretty but kept the door shut all the time because I believe that the windows in the bathroom are single pane so during the winter the cold air was getting in.
 To make up for this, the hotel has installed a heat lamp in the bathroom but it does not give off that much heat and only stays on for a maximum of fifteen minutes.
 So needless to say, getting out of the shower in the winter time a bit chilly.
 A safe at an accessible height (not on the floor) is available in the bathroom too along with a lovely roll-up mirror sink.

 More Amenities